docarray/docarray/docs/fundamentals/documentarray/index.md

 It is also powerful as Numpy `ndarray`, allowing you to [access elements](access-elements.md) and [attributes](access-attributes.md).

 What makes it more exciting is those advanced features of DocumentArray.
-These features greatly facilitate data scientists work on accessing nested elements, evaluating, visualizing, parallel computing, serializing, matching etc.
+These features greatly accelerate data scientists work on accessing nested elements, evaluating, visualizing, parallel computing, serializing, matching etc.

 ## What's next?